rmindo/vindo/packages/utility/README.md

-## Common Utilities
+## Utility
-Common utilities such as object, string, events, url and file.
+Common utilities and helpers such as object, string, events, url and file.

 ## Installation